xenon615/tacky_adventure/README.md

 This isn't a game, or even a game sketch.
 I just wanted to try out different things I could do with Bevy.
-The different things I wanted to try were mesh modifications, shaders, particle systems, and some other purely minor things.
+The different things I wanted to try were: mesh  modifications, shaders, particle systems, and some other purely minor things.

 ... to be continued